dawaa/jacwright-RestServer-extended/readme.md

 Documentation will be added later...

 ## Looking at a Model
 I'm sure you've noticed earlier from reading the documentation that I've used `$this->model->SOME_METHOD()` a few times.
-So how does all work?
+So how does it all work?

 Again I will use the resource Users as our example here.